Lori Loughlin’s Allegedly Staged Photos Showing Her Daughters Rowing Released By Prosecutors

 The same process would then be repeated for Olivia, just less than a year later.

-As The Inquisitr previously reported, Loughlin and Giannulli are expected to face trial in October of 2020 in the state of Massachusetts along with other parents that are also involved in the college admissions scandal.
-They face a long stack of charges to which they have pleaded not guilty to.
+As The Inquisitr previously reported, Loughlin and Giannulli are expected to face trial in October of 2020 in the state of Massachusetts, along with other parents that are also involved in the college admissions scandal.
+They face a long stack of charges to which they have pleaded not guilty.
 They could potentially spend decades in prison if they are convicted.